House Bill No. 531

 each motor vehicle under 8,001 pounds gross vehicle weight that is licensed in that county.
 However, for those counties

-can justify this payment.
-Counties realizing revenue from the sale of junk vehicles shall return to the state junk vehicle
+justify this payment.
+Counties realizing revenue from the sale of junk vehicles shall return to the state junk vehicle program

-program revenue account money equal to the salvage value of each vehicle sold.
-The salvage value of a vehicle must be
+revenue account money equal to the salvage value of each vehicle sold.
+The salvage value of a vehicle must be the average

-the average contract value of a crushed ton of junk vehicles as determined by the statewide salvage bids received by the
+contract value of a crushed ton of junk vehicles as determined by the statewide salvage bids received by the department

-department during the current fiscal year.
-Any additional revenue realized from the sale of junk vehicles may be retained
+during the current fiscal year.
+Any additional revenue realized from the sale of junk vehicles may be retained by the county

-by the county for use in the county's junk vehicle program in addition to the approved junk vehicle collection and graveyard
+for use in the county's junk vehicle program in addition to the approved junk vehicle collection and graveyard budget of the